danny-bit/udacity_sensorfusion/README.md

 ## Report and Results

-The writeup that explains how the rubric points were adressed can be found in the Report.pdf file.
+The writeup that explains how, the rubric points were adressed can be found in the Report.pdf file.